Haknazarkz/winner/README.md

   * Top of students
   * Teacher ratings - in the open access will be a rating of teachers for understanding the situation.
   * Retake analysis - analysis of student retakes and understanding the dangers of lessons.
-  * Teacher schedule - you will have access to the teacher's schedule so that you can supplement your knowledge with the teacher in your free time.
+  * Teacher schedule - you will have access to teacher's schedule so that you can supplement knowledge with in your free time.
   * Student GPA - automated calculator for your gpa.

 # **Implementation**